Champagne Thierry Triolet

 Triolet Champagne CorkNot a lot of information is available online on his wines, so some of this information is based on my translations from his nice French language Website (great pictures!) aided by the Grateful Dead blaring in the background while I sip his lovely Grande Reserve (tasting notes below).
 Incidentally, visitors are welcome with prior reservations - see the Web site for details

-Wines include the Brut NV, 80% Chardonnay and 20% Pinot Noir, the Grand Reserve, 100% Chardonnay making it a Blanc de Blancs (although the label on my bottle doesn't mention that) and aged 3 years on its lees, the Brut Vieilles Vignes vintage Champagne, made entirely of Chardonnay and from a parcel of vines that are 40+ years old, and a Rose which is 55% Chardonnay, 30 Pinot Noir, and the rest half still Pinot Noir and still Pinot Muenier.
+Wines include the Brut Non Vintage, 80% Chardonnay and 20% Pinot Noir, the Grand Reserve, 100% Chardonnay making it a Blanc de Blancs (although the label on my bottle doesn't mention that) and aged 3 years on its lees, the Brut Vieilles Vignes Vintage Champagne, made entirely of Chardonnay and from a parcel of vines that are 40+ years old, and a Rose which is 55% Chardonnay, 30 Pinot Noir, and the rest half still Pinot Noir and still Pinot Muenier.
 They refer to their Rose as "un vin de gourmandise" which I translate to a big and tasty wine.
 They also make a Carte Noir, 60% Chardonnay, 35% Pinot Noir et 5% Pinot Meunier, in both Brut and Demi-Sec (sweet) varieties.

 Thierry Triolet Grande Reserve ChampagneTasting Note: Champagne Thierry Triolet Grand Reserve Brut NV